Guide to MBA Applications • MBA

-Is the MBA program you are waitlisted for is your top choice?
-Are you willing to give up your spot at another schools for the chance of potentially being accepted at your dream school?
-If the school you are waitlisted for is not your first choice, then it would be advisable to get your name off the list as soon as possible, so that another waitlisted applicant can have a better chance of pursuing their MBA dream.
+Is the MBA programme you are waitlisted for your top choice?
+Are you willing to give up your spot at other business schools for the chance of potentially being accepted at your dream business school?
+If the business school you are waitlisted for is not your first choice, then it would be advisable to get your name off the list as soon as possible, so that another waitlisted applicant can have a better chance of pursuing their MBA dream.

-What can I do to improve my chances to get off from the waitlist?
+What can I do to improve my chances of getting off the waitlist?

-Remember that every school has a different process so you really want to make sure that you follow the instructions that come with the waitlist process.
-Some schools only want to know if you would like to remain on their waitlist or not.
-If your answer is yes, inform them of your interest in remaining on the waitlist and thank the school for continuing to consider your application.
-If the school specifically tells you that no additional materials should be submitted then do not do so.
+Remember that every business school has a different process.
+So, you really want to ensure that you follow the instructions that come with the waitlist process.
+Some business schools only want to know if you would like to remain on their waitlist or not.
+If your answer is yes, inform them of your interest in remaining on the waitlist and thank the business school for continuing to consider your application.
+If the business school specifically tells you that no additional materials should be submitted then do not do so.

 - You are clear about your goals and are willing to work hard to achieve them.

-- You are invested in their MBA program and are a great fit for the school.
+- You are invested in their MBA programme and are a great fit for the business school.

-If the school gives you no specific instructions on when to submit this kind of letter, beyond saying that it’s acceptable to do so, send it about a month after you received your original notification.
-This gives the school time to calculate their yield (i.e., what offers have been accepted) and their projected class size, so they have a stronger sense of how many spaces they have left to fill.
+If the business school gives you no specific instructions on when to submit this kind of letter, beyond saying that it’s acceptable to do so, send it about a month after you receive your original notification.
+This gives the business school time to calculate their yield–what offers have been accepted) and their projected class size, so they have a stronger sense of how many spaces they have left to fill.

 If the school gives you an opportunity to send additional letters of recommendation, try to find recommenders that can add a new perspective or spin on your candidacy.
-Perhaps a vendor or supplier who can speak to your skills of persuasion, or maybe a co-worker on a CSR project who is about to talk about your ability to rally a group.
-Don’t provide letters that simply re-hash the same incidents you’ve written about in your essays and those that your previous recommenders have commented on.
-If you are close to alumni from the program, or know someone well enough for them to recommend you, ask them to provide drop an email to admissions emphasising your fit for the program and endorsing your candidacy.
+Perhaps a vendor or supplier who can speak to your persuasion skills or maybe a co-worker on a CSR project who is about to talk about your ability to rally a group.
+Don’t provide letters that simply re-hash the same incidents you’ve written about in your essays and those that your previous recommenders have mentioned.
+If you are close to alumni from the programme or know someone well enough for them to recommend you, ask them to provide drop an email to admissions emphasising your fit for the programme and endorsing your candidacy.